 The AWP is a mandatory document that all providers must complete in consultation and agreement with the department.
 Using the 'standardised AWP template' on the department's website, providers must set out deliverables, timeframes, measures of achievement, grant expenditure and other key requirements of their grant agreements that they plan to complete within a period of time specified in the AWP template.
+Activities relating to CaPS AOD service delivery are required to be outlined in a separate Activity Work Plan clearly labelled as CaPS AOD.
 The department expects AWPs to align with the Outcomes Framework for the FaC Activity at Appendix D.

 Once mutually agreed, the AWP forms part of the grant agreement.
 Providers must report progress against their AWPs annually as specified in their grant agreements.
+Your FAM is usually authorised to approve the AWP and AWP report on behalf of the department.